Health care marketers know white papers are one of the most effective tools for lead generation.

-When it comes to planning and writing white papers however, many healthcare marketers miss the mark.
-They make crucial, obvious mistakes that crush their credibility and send leads looking elsewhere for the answers.
+When it comes to planning and writing white papers however, many health care marketers miss the mark.
+They make crucial, obvious mistakes that crush their credibility and send leads looking elsewhere for the right solution.

 1. Poor white paper planning

-As with any type of content you create, you must take the time to plan out your white paper before you can start writing it.It’s vital that you have documented buyer personas so you can understand who your customers are, their pain points and the common objections they have to your product or service.
+As with any type of content you create, you must take the time to plan out your white paper before you start writing.

-Before writing your white paper, you need to get everyone on board including your c-suite and marketing and sales teams to ensure the topic of your white paper is something your leads want to learn more about.
+Before writing your white paper, you need to get everyone on board including your c-suite and marketing and sales teams to ensure the topic is something your leads want to learn more about.

 2: No creative brief for your white paper

-Every piece of content you create should have a creative brief or a synopsis of your goals, ideas that must be covered, studies and/or surveys you want to include and a specific call to action.
+Every piece of content you create should have a creative brief or a synopsis of your goals, ideas that must be covered, studies and/or surveys you want to include and a specific call to action (CTA).

-If you hire a healthcare content writer, the creative brief helps to ensure they understand your goals and will nail the copy the first time.
+If you hire a health care content writer, the creative brief also ensures the person understands your goals and will nail the copy the first time.

 3: Skipping the white paper outline

-You might think having an outline will stifle your creativity, but it’s a crucial first step for writing a white paper because it will make the writing process much easier and faster.
+You might think having an outline will stifle your creativity, but it’s a crucial first step for writing a white paper because it makes the writing process much easier and faster.